aaab34295-coder/STM_LLM/README.md

 ## Overview

-Urban traffic forecasting is a challenging spatio-temporal prediction problem defined on graph-structured data.
-STM-LLM addresses two major limitations in LLM-based traffic prediction:

-1. **Cross-modal misalignment** between numerical traffic signals and the semantic space of pretrained language models.
-2. **Insufficient modeling of long-range and structured spatio-temporal dependencies** across traffic nodes.
+Urban traffic forecasting requires jointly modeling temporal patterns and spatial dependencies over graph-structured traffic data.
+Although large language models have recently shown strong potential for time-series forecasting, directly adapting them to traffic prediction remains challenging.
+In particular, numerical traffic signals are not naturally aligned with the semantic space of pretrained language models, and existing methods often struggle to capture long-range and structured dependencies across traffic nodes.

-To address these issues, STM-LLM introduces:

-* a **dynamic Top-K cross-modal matching module** for filtering traffic-relevant token embeddings,
-* a **graph-enhanced spatio-temporal memory pool** for combining node-specific and neighborhood-aware traffic patterns,
-* a **partially frozen GPT-2 backbone with LoRA adaptation** for efficient and stable training.
+To address these challenges, **STM-LLM** introduces a dynamic **Top-K cross-modal matching module** for traffic-aware semantic alignment, a **graph-enhanced spatio-temporal memory pool** for modeling node-level and neighborhood-level patterns, and a **partially frozen GPT-2 backbone with LoRA adaptation** for efficient training and robust forecasting.

 ## Key Features